alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 substitutable.
 Each typecheck step for one variable replaces the coresponding variable in the type by an expression from the pattern.

-At the start of the checking we have all variables of the type unassigned.
+At the start of the checking we have all variables in the type unassigned.
 In the ``i``\ th step all variables before the ``i``\ th variable of the type are assigned.
 We look at the ``i``\ th argument and the corresponding pattern. ::